Theboiboi8/multi_tab_text_editor/README.md

-Unless explicitly stated otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the [Apache-2.0 license](LICENSE-APACHE), shall be dual-licensed as above, without any additional terms or conditions.
+Unless explicitly stated otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the [Apache-2.0 license](LICENSE-APACHE), will be dual-licensed as above, without any additional terms or conditions.

 ## Acknowledgements